IWLA Special Interest Groups (SIGs)

 • Each group will be led by an appointed chairperson from among group participants

-• Meeting frequency: up to six conference calls a year; at least one annual in-person meeting (one must be during the IWLA Convention & Expo)
+• Meeting frequency: up to twelve conference calls a year; at least one annual in-person meeting.

 • An IWLA staff liaison will work closely with the SIG chairperson